marcglasberg/assorted_layout_widgets/README.md

 * **`alignment`** will align the cells horizontally if they are smaller than the available horizontal space.

-* **`separator`** is a widget which will be put between each cells.
+* **`separator`** is a widget which will be painted between each cells.
 Its height doesn't matter, since the distance between cells is given by `innerDistance` (in other words, separators don't occupy space).
- The separator will overflow if its width is larger than the column's width.
+ The separator may overflow if its width is larger than the column's width.

 * **`separatorOnTop`** if `true` (the default) will paint the separator on top of the cells.
 If `false` will paint the separator below the cells.